A Hyde Park woman who pleaded guilty to stabbing a woman 21 times in 2015 was denied parole Wednesday.

 “The record indicates the instant offense has elements of brutality, violence, assaultive behavior, or conscious selection of victim’s vulnerability indicating a conscious disregard for the lives, safety, or property of others, such that the offender poses a continuing threat to public safety,” the parole decision’s notes say.

-On the day of the attack, Moen’s victim was lying outside near the corner of 44th Street and Speedway on a blanket when someone — who police and prosecutors later determined was Moen — suddenly attacked her with a knife.
-Moen stabbed her nearly two dozen times, and the woman was taken to the hospital with injuries that she said required months of physical therapy to recover from.
+On the day of the attack, Moen’s victim was lying outside on a blanket near the corner of 44th Street and Speedway when someone — who police and prosecutors later determined was Moen — suddenly attacked her with a knife.
+Moen stabbed the victim nearly two dozen times, and the woman was taken to the hospital with injuries that she said required months of physical therapy to recover from.